About the Author

 Stablecoins might eventually offer retailers a faster and cheaper alternative to credit and debit cards.
 Currently, however, merchants face some risks and challenges in scaling to handle the massive volume of transactions that banks and card companies process.

-The Genius Act and requirements it sets out for stablecoin issuers and regulators make a promising start.
-The legislation lays a foundation for the industry to build and for watchdogs to monitor from.
+The Genius Act and the requirements it sets out for stablecoin issuers and regulators make a promising start.
+The legislation lays a foundation for the industry to build and for watchdogs to monitor.
 For now, though, questions about stablecoin adoption remain, from how future regulation will evolve to whether consumers will buy into a new payment method and whether payment processors will give up their lucrative position in the financial system by innovating in the stablecoin space themselves.